ichbinbenni/MineConnectAppPublic/ReadMe.md

 Download the plugin from our [website](https://mineconnect.de/versions.html).

 Just drag & drop the plugin file into your plugins folder.
 MineConnect needs Port 4711 - so make sure the port is open.
+You can change the port with the command ```/setPort number```.

 #### 2. App
-Download the app from the [Apple AppStore®]((https://apps.apple.com/de/app/mineconnect/id1507676445)).
+Download the app from the [Apple AppStore®]((https://apps.apple.com/de/app/mineconnect/id1507676445)) or for [Android](https://play.google.com/store/apps/details?id=de.coloniapp.mineconnect).
-Android version will be available soon.

 To add a new server you need to join your server in Minecraft.
 Execute the command ```/registerMe```.
 This will give you a four-digit one time password.
 So you don't need to remember it.
 Enter this password with the server address and your username into the MineConnect app.